 The Difference Between Regular THC and THCP

-Although both THC and THCP are cannabinoids present in the Hemp plant.
-There are significant differences between these 2 cannabinoids.
-Also, you’ll discover how CBGA plays an important role in the creation of THCP.
+Although both THC and THCP are cannabinoids present in the Hemp plant, there are significant differences between these 2 cannabinoids.
+You’ll discover how CBGA plays an important role in the creation of THCP.

 How THCP Is Made

-THCP first begins as a substance initially formed as cannabigerolic acid (CBGA), known as the “mother cannabinoid” from which cannabinoids derive from.
-As carboxyl groups (molecules comprising one carbon, two oxygen, and one hydrogen atom) from the molecule.
+THCP first begins as a substance initially formed as cannabigerolic acid (CBGA), known as the “mother cannabinoid” from which cannabinoids derive.
+Carboxyl groups—molecules comprising one carbon, two oxygen, and one hydrogen atom—form the molecule.
 This happens when the plant part is heated.

 Otherwise, it has no biological effect.
 Depending on the various enzymes with which it interacts, CBGA can become tetrahydrocannabinol acid (THCA) or cannabidiol acid (CBDA), among others.
 Again, these have little effect when consumed.
 It’s only when the carboxyl group falls off that they do.